MC-LARC/MC-LARC.github.io/md_files/aedd82e4.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to... replicate the input grid, color all the single squares blue, and double squares gray.</li>
+        <li>To make the output, you have to... copy the input grid.
+Any shapes which only contain two single squares should be colored blue.</li>
         <p></p>

-        <li>To make the output, you have to... mirror the input grid and color the single squares red.</li>
+        <li>To make the output, you have to... mirror the input grid.
+Any shapes which only contain one single square should be colored blue.</li>
         <p></p>

-        <li>To make the output, you have to... copy the input grid, and color all the single squares yellow.</li>
+        <li>To make the output, you have to... copy the input grid.
+Any shapes which only contain one single square should be colored blue.</li>
         <p></p>

         <li>To make the output, you have to... copy the input grid.
-Any shapes which only contain one single square should be colored blue.</li>
+Any shapes which only contain one single square should be colored red.</li>
         <p></p>

-        <li>To make the output, you have to... rotate the input grid 90 degrees and color the single squares green.</li>
+        <li>To make the output, you have to... rotate the input grid.
+Any shapes which only contain one single square should be colored blue.</li>
     </ul>
 </div>